 What You Can Do

 Nevertheless, copper levels still sometimes go unchecked.
-If you suspect high copper levels in your drinking water (from pipes, Copperlevels_blog_body1not groundwater), flush your pipes by running your water for a minute before using it.
+If you suspect high copper levels in your drinking water (from pipes, not groundwater), flush your pipes by running your water for a minute before using it.
 As is the case with lead, copper doesn’t dissipate when boiled, and as a result of evaporation, boiling may increase the amount of copper in your water.

 For those who may have high levels of copper in their private well due to contaminated groundwater, the CDC recommends contacting a local state certification officer to test the water.